gchure/phd/src/chapter_04/section_06_scaling.md

 is not detectable with our lower resolution method.
-We also observe an insensitivity of copy number to growth rate when the temperature of the system is tuned (@Fig:scaling (D)), though two aberrant points with large error obfuscates the presence of a growth rate dependence at high concentrations of ATC.
+We also observe an insensitivity of copy number to growth rate when the temperature of the system is tuned (@Fig:scaling (D)), though two aberrant points with large error obfuscate the presence of a growth rate dependence at high concentrations of ATC.
 For concentrations below 7 ng /mL, however, the repressor copy number remains constant across conditions.
 With no significant change in the repressor copy number and